Taking a look at the pros and cons of Google Ventures Sprints

 1. I could see that a lot of researchers I know would disagree with the research method given the small number or respondents involved – circa 5 – and would argue that such a small sample size would lack adequate rigour.

 2. To prototype at this kind of speed , depending on the market, you may need access to resources (eg. 3D printing) and or building blocks to be in place beforehand.

 3. It could be hard to get five full days of commitment from key people who will have busy schedules.

 4. You might have trouble getting down to just seven participants and could risk putting people’s nose out of joint by leaving them out.

 My view is that the Sprint represents a really useful addition to the armoury of potential solutions and the team that developed it have clearly thought through and addressed a lot of the issues that adversely affect the effectiveness of the traditional brainstorm.

 As with any tool it is important to select the right tool for the job at hand and understanding the contexts in which using that particular tool is going have most impact.

 Want to know more?

-If you have an upcoming innovation project and you’d like to discuss whether a spring is the right approach for you then please get in touch.
+If you have an upcoming innovation project and you’d like to discuss whether a sprint is the right approach for you then please get in touch.